dbremont/modelarium/README.md

-# modelarium
+# Modelarium

-**Modelarium** – A curated collection of scientific models across various disciplines, including physics, biology, and computational science.
+> **Modelarium** – A curated collection of scientific models across various disciplines, including physics, biology, and computational science.
 Designed for exploration, analysis, and simulation. 🚀